Look What You Made Me: Singles

-Soon afterwards, Berg released a promotional street single, entitled "Do That There", produced by fellow Chicagoan Xcel (known for producing Shawnna's "Gettin' Some"), it featured a sample from Dude 'n Nem's single "Watch My Feet" and had them credited as featured artists.
+Soon after, Berg released a promotional street single, entitled "Do That There", produced by fellow Chicagoan Xcel (known for producing Shawnna's "Gettin' Some"), it featured a sample from Dude 'n Nem's single "Watch My Feet" and had them credited as featured artists.
 It is Yung Berg's least successful single to date, only peaking at #125 on the Hot R&B/Hip-Hop Songs chart.
+Yung Berg said he hoped to release a remix featuring 50 Cent, Twista and Red Cafe.
+The intro of the song is a "diss" to the rapper Bow Wow.
+However, Yung Berg later said in an interview that they have ended their disagreement.

 The second official single came on May 13, 2008, with the release of "The Business".
 Assisted by his first Yung Boss Music Group signee and former Candy Hill lead singer Casha, it has entered the Hot 100, charting at #33 so far.